SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 "money **_is_** a veil over barter" story, but only if by "barter" we generalize to "any trade in goods or social currency of debts, feuds and other obligations."

-((Which I think helps make it crystal clear the neoclassical 'Adam Smith' barter story is both incomplete and reactionary --- because it either implies money is *only* about barter in goods, or in the generalized sense it implies people who have money are in 'social credit' and hence have rightfully by divine decree earned their position (as if theft, exploitation, corruption, and piracy were prevented
+((Which I think helps make it crystal clear the neoclassical 'Adam Smith barter story' is both incomplete and reactionary --- because it either implies money is *only* about barter in goods, or in the generalized sense it implies people who have money are in 'social credit' and hence have rightfully by divine decree earned their position (as if theft, exploitation, corruption, and piracy were prevented